Impssn/Machine_Learning_Batsmen_Retention/README.md

 ➔ A player will get 0.5 marks for each percent of runs that he has contributed in the Total Team runs for the entire Season (Only previous season) and will get 1 mark for each percent of runs in contribution of Total runs scored by his Team in all the Winning matches.

 #Regression Algorithm used :
 ➔ Since the Output to be predicted is a YES '1' or NO '0' type, Logistic Regression Algorithm is used for this Machine Learning Model Implementation.

+#Performance Parameters :
+➔ Accuracy_Score :  1.0
+➔ Precision_Score :  1.0
+➔ Recall_Score :  1.0
+➔ F1_Score :  1.0
+➔ Confusion_Matrix : [[11  0]
+                      [ 0 11]]